HassanMirza123/ae-des-simulation/README.md

 streamlit run Home.py
 ```

+You may be prompted to enter your email.
+Leave this blank and press the Enter button on your keyboard to get past this
 Your browser will automatically open at `https://localhost:8501`
 If it doesn't, open your browser and navigate to that address manually

+---

+## Visibility Options

+You are able to change between Light and Dark mode.
+(Dark mode is recommended)
+To do this, navigate to the ellipsis/more options menu button in the top right (3 vertically stacked dots) and select Dark mode

 ---